Singapore Street Food Guide: Where and What To Eat Under $5 USD

 Singapore Street Food

-The succulent crabs are delicious, but itโ€™s the sauce that shines โ€“ so order Mantou (buns) and dunk it with the sauce!
+Nestled amidst the bustling Newton Food Centre, Alliance Seafood Singapore street food is a haven for crustacean lovers.
+Famous for its Chili Crab and Black Pepper Crab, the best time to visit is during dinner.
+The succulent crabs are delicious, but it’s the sauce that shines – so order Mantou (buns) and dunk it with the sauce!

 14. Hai Nan Zai